Husk (film): Production

 Husk began production as a short film in 2003 that saw its premiere at the 2005 Sundance Film Festival, where it was well received.
 Director Brett Simmons’ agent then sent the feature length script to After Dark with the short film serving as the pitch for the feature, which was something that Simmons intended when he wrote the short.
 In an interview with Bloody Disgusting, Simmons said that After Dark gave him plenty of control over the production of his script and the story being told.
 Filming for the feature length version of the film began in August 2009, with production wrapping 6 years to the day that shooting began for the short film.
-Simmons cited other scarecrow-themed horror films like Dark Night of the Scarecrow and Jeepers Creepers for serving as his inspiration, though he described the scarecrows in this films as "predators in their natural habitat...they’re Jaws, and you’re in the water".
+Simmons cited other scarecrow-themed horror films like Dark Night of the Scarecrow and Jeepers Creepers for serving as his inspiration, though he described the scarecrows in this film as "predators in their natural habitat...they’re Jaws, and you’re in the water".